saraelsa/saraelsa/README.md

 # Hi, I’m Sara! 👋
 I’m a software engineer currently working at [US Med-Equip](https://usme.com/).
 I don’t believe in marrying languages or frameworks, but I’m particularly fond of .NET, Angular, TypeScript and Rust.

-Besides programming, I enjoy learning languages (especially on [Duolingo](https://www.duolingo.com/profile/saraelsaz) where I have a 1-year+ streak!) and studying STEM.
-My favorite sport is ice hockey–even though I may not have gotten the opportunity to play it yet.
+Besides programming, I enjoy learning languages (especially on [Duolingo](https://www.duolingo.com/profile/saraelsaz) where I have a 2-year+ streak!) and studying STEM.
+My favorite sport is ice hockey and I also love dodgeball and frisbee.

 ## Projects I’m proud of
 I try to give all my projects my best, but there are some I’m especially proud of having built.
 Feel welcome to check them out any time–they’re open-source, right here on GitHub!